readingcapital/readingcapital.github.io/volume-1/index.md

 Yet, the production of surplus-value does not rely on absolute wage levels, though, but on the rate of surplus-value.
 This rate might be lower in a country with a low wage level and vice versa.
-Capital does not need low wages, it needs a high rate of surplus-value.
+Capital does not demand low wages, it demands a high rate of surplus-value.

 ## Part Seven: The Process of Accumulation of Capital ##